- By: Pedro Candeias

 In another future article, we will go deeper on the best evaluation scientific methods you can use in your Dojo!

 Help your Karate students and athletes to increase their health and performance with our Scientific Knowledge.
 Join us to receive exclusive content!

 Don’t understand me wrong!

-We all have to be thankful to Matveyev’s work, because he was the first to awake the Sport’s World to the importance of Training planning and Variability!
+We all have to be thankful for Matveyev’s work because he was the first to awaken the Sport’s World to the importance of Training planning and Variability!

 Matveyev’s Classic Periodization model has a great merit…

 It launched the baseline to modern training planning!!